Delaware Lemon Law: Your Complete Legal Guide

 Step 2: Report Problems Within the Coverage Period

-Ensure that you report the nonconformity to the manufacturer or its authorized dealer within the warranty term or within one year following original delivery, whichever is earlier.
+Make sure you report the nonconformity to the manufacturer or its authorized dealer within the warranty term or within one year following original delivery, whichever is earlier.
+Late reporting can forfeit your rights under the lemon law.

 Before the lemon law presumption applies, you must provide direct written notification to the manufacturer.
 This notice should: